lanylow/rbxfpsunlocker-osx/README.md

  - @fjij - For bringing the idea to our attention
  - @lanylow - For reverse engineering and coding the unlocker
- - @SeizureSaladd - For testing the code and coding the front-end
+ - @SeizureSaladd - For testing the code for older versions